kbase/execution_engine2/docs/adrs/004-SplitAndAggregate.md

 ### Limit multiple instances of kbparallels

 * `+` Simplest solution, quickest turnaround, fixes deadlock issue
-* `-` UI still broken for batch analysis
+* `-` Addresses only the deadlocking issue, UI still broken for regular runs and batch runs

-## DEADLOCK: Increase number of slots or Seperate Queue for kbparallels apps without 10 job limit
+### Increase number of slots or Seperate Queue for kbparallels apps without 10 job limit
 * `+` Simple solutions, quick turnarounds, fixes deadlock issue
-* `-` UI still broken for batch analysis
+* `-` Addresses only the deadlocking issue, UI still broken for regular runs and batch runs
 * `-` A small amount of users can take over the entire system
 * `-` The calculations done by the apps will interfere with other apps and cause crashes/failures

-## DEADLOCK: Modify KBP to do only local submission, Move the job to a machine with larger resources
+### Modify KBP to do only local submission, Move the job to a machine with larger resources
 * `+` Simple solutions, quick turnarounds, fixes deadlock issue, fixes UI issues
 * `-` We have a limited number of larger resources machines
 * `-` Continued dependency on deprecated KBP tools

 ### Deprecate kbparallels, and write new ee2 endpoints to entirely handle split and aggregate